Bachelor of Science in

 *Read more about Boeing’s predictions in the article “Demand unprecedented for pilots and technicians" on the company’s website.

 The Bachelor of Science in Aeronautics is a multidisciplinary online or on-campus degree program that combines previous work experience with courses of study in human factors, security, aviation safety, occupational safety and health, air traffic control, aircraft maintenance, and aeronautical science.
-The BSA at Worldwide & Online is housed in the College of Aeronautics Undergraduate Studies.
+The Aeronautics program at Embry-Riddle Worldwide is housed in the College of Aeronautics' Undergraduate Studies department.

 Electives allow students to tailor degrees to particular interests and career goals, and is closely mapped to the career needs of the student and the demands of the industries they serve.

-Students can earn more than a quarter of the required semester hours from prior life experience and receive your bachelor’s degree in as few as three years.
+Students can earn more than a quarter of the required semester hours from prior learning experience and receive your bachelor’s degree in as few as three years.

 At the Worldwide & Online Campus you can structure your education around your lifestyle, taking classes where you want and when you want.